Tighter Confidence Bounds for Sequential Kernel Regression: CONFIDENCE BOUNDS FOR KERNEL REGRESSION

-See (\ref{eqn:kernel_ridge}) and (\ref{eqn:kernel_ridge_var}) for the definitions of $\mu_{\eta_2/\eta_1, t}(x)$ and $\rho_{\eta_2/\eta_1, t}^2(x)$.
-We provide a proof in App.\ \ref{app:dual_ucb_proof} and focus here on the consequences of this result.
+\end{theorem} See (\ref{eqn:kernel_ridge}) and (\ref{eqn:kernel_ridge_var}) for the definitions of $\mu_{\eta_2/\eta_1, t}(x)$ and $\rho_{\eta_2/\eta_1, t}^2(x)$.
 By weak duality, the solution of (\ref{eqn:dual_ucb}) is always an upper bound on the solution of the primal problem in (\ref{eqn:ucb_opt}).
 Whenever there exists an $f$ that lies in the interior of the ellipsoids that define $\mathcal{F}_t$, as is usually the case, then strong duality holds and the solutions of (\ref{eqn:ucb_opt}) and (\ref{eqn:dual_ucb}) are actually equal.
 In App. \ref{app:dual_ucb_proof}, we show that (\ref{eqn:dual_ucb}) can be further reduced to a one-dimensional optimisation problem.
 Using the substitution $\eta_2 = \alpha\eta_1$ (for $\alpha > 0$), the solution of (\ref{eqn:dual_ucb}) is equal to

 The objective function in (\ref{eqn:dual_ucb_alpha}) is not always convex in $\alpha$, though empirical evidence suggests that it is quasiconvex in $\alpha$, and could therefore be solved using the bisection method.
-Since $\mu_{\alpha, t}(x)$ is the predictive mean of a standard Gaussian process (GP) posterior and $\rho_{\alpha, t}^2(x)$ is its predictive variance, the objective function in (\ref{eqn:dual_ucb_alpha}) closely resembles GP-based confidence bounds (e.g.\ \citep{srinivas2010gaussian}).
-We can therefore interpret our confidence bound $\mathrm{UCB}_{\mathcal{F}_t}(x)$ as a GP-based confidence bound, which is minimised with respect to the regularisation parameter.